tejaswi-abburi1083/ISBI2026-TransARMARecon/README.md

 ```
 fa_path = "./Histogram_Features_ADNI/Histogram_CN_FA_20bin_updated.npy"
 ```
-## Data

-We use diffusion MRI data from the Alzheimer's Disease Neuroimaging Initiative (ADNI) database.
-Due to data access restrictions, users need to apply for access to the ADNI database directly.
-An example subject with the expected data structure is provided in the directory.

 ## Atlas Acknowledgment
 The atlas used for the study is JHU-ICBM-labels-1mm.nii.gz and has been derived from the JHU ICBM-DTI-81 White-Matter Labels Atlas created by the Laboratory of Brain Anatomical MRI, Johns Hopkins University.